What is ABC Analysis?

 Step 3: Next, calculate the value contribution of each item as a percentage of the total inventory value.
 Mathematically,

-- Category A: Items in this category are essential and at times, business-critical for a company.
-Typically, these items either have a high value or large market.
+- Category A: Items in this category are essential and, sometimes, business-critical for a company.
+Typically, these items either have a high value or a large market.
 Hence, this category requires frequent value analysis.

 - Category B: Items in this category are important, but not as important as those in category A. Typically, these items constitute mid-range in inventory value and have relatively lesser market demand.